 One conclusion that is gaining support on the basis of both animal and human studies is that susceptibility to chloracne may be genetically controlled.
 Two individuals equally exposed to TCDD may respond differently because of variations in inherited susceptibility.
-This would explain why some of the workers exposed to dioxins in each of the seven industrial incidents did not develop chloracne, even though there is no reason to believe that they were less exposed than workers who did get chloracne.
-Thus, whereas chloracne may be a sensitive indicator of exposure to dioxins and mixtures containing dioxins in some people, it may not be in others.
-The absence of chloracne is not a reliable basis for concluding that someone was not exposed.
+This would explain why some of the workers exposed to dioxins in each of the seven industrial incidents did not develop chloracne, even though there is no reason to believe that they were less exposed than workers who did develop chloracne.
+Thus, whereas chloracne may be a sensitive indicator of exposure to dioxins in some people, it may not be in others.
+Therefore, the absence of chloracne is not necessarily a reliable basis for concluding that a person has not been exposed to a chemical which is known to cause chloracne.